 Make an impact at the highest level

-Centred on the challenges of responsible business and ranked 17th in the world (QS 2020), the world’s first 100% Online Masters in Business Administration (MBA) to be accredited by the Association of MBAs (AMBA) will enhance your ability to perform at the highest level in global business management.
+Centred on the challenges of responsible business and ranked Top 10 Online MBA in Europe (QS 2023), the world’s first 100% Online Masters in Business Administration (MBA) to be accredited by the Association of MBAs (AMBA) will enhance your ability to perform at the highest level in global business management.

 international – students studying overseas in more than 70 different countries1

 total programme fee.
-This can be paid in full or in instalments of £1,550 every 8 weeks2
+This can be paid in full or in instalments of £1,805 every module2

 first 100% Online MBA to be accredited by the Association of MBAs (AMBA)